EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 <a name="Learning Outcomes"></a>
 ### Learning Outcomes
+**1. Understand what Multiple Regression is.**
+**2. Learn what Hierarchical Regression Analysis is and when to use it.**
+**3. Step-by-step introduction how to perform a Hierarchical Regression Analysis.**
+**4. Learn what Stepwise Regression Analysis is and when to use it.**
+**4. Compute a simple Stepwise Regression Analysis.**
+**5. Advantages and Drawbacks of Hierarchical and Stepwise Regression Analysis, when to use them and when not to.**

 <a name="Required Skills"></a>
 ### Required Skills
 To complete this tutorial some basic knowledge about building statistical models and using R is required.
 If you have no experience with using R and the basics of data manipulation and visualisation yet, please familiarize yourself with the program first, to get the most out of the tutorial.
 You can have a look at the relevant [Coding Club tutorials](https://ourcodingclub.github.io/tutorials.html) linked to these topics.
 You should also be comfortable with performing and evaluating simple statistical tests, such as [ANOVA](https://ourcodingclub.github.io/tutorials/anova/) and [linear modelling in R](https://ourcodingclub.github.io/tutorials/model-design/), before attempting these slightly more advanced statistical tests.

-{% capture callout %}
-All the material you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-anova).
-Click on `Code/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+> **_NOTE:_** *All the material you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-anova).
+Click on `Code` / `Download ZIP`and downloand and unzip the folder, or clone the repository to your R studio.*
-{% endcapture %}
-{% include callout.html content=callout colour = alert %}

 <a name="2.
 From linear models to hierarchical regression analysis"></a>
 ## 2. From linear models to hierarchical regression analysis